-Split Targeting Rules supports matching Regex (Regular Expression) to serve specific treatment, Regex is a powerful tool to filter a wide spectrum of population with one line of text.
+Split targeting rules support matching regex (regular expression) to serve specific treatment, Regex is a powerful tool to filter a wide spectrum of population with one line of text.
+It’s recommended that you test your regex on an external tool to verify it works correctly.
+Here is one suggested site

-Below are few useful examples
+Below are a few useful examples.

-Target Specific App major version
+Target specific app major version

 ([5-9]\.[0-9]|[4]\.[5-9]).*